STAY UP TO DATE

 In 2014, the HIV and Mobility: Road Map for Action, was the first attempt to capture what we know about HIV and mobility.
 It proposed 71 strategies across a range of stakeholders to operationalise the recommendations from the Seventh National HIV Strategy (2014-2017).
 A Community of Practice for Action on HIV and Mobility (CoPAHM) was born in 2015 to keep HIV and mobility on the national agenda and to monitor momentum.
 While some progress has been made, some key strategies are yet to be met.

 The key goal in the current National HIV Strategy is to virtually end HIV transmissions by 2020, ensuring no one is left behind.
 Despite many successes, there remains challenges we need to resolve to see this achieved.
 While other key documents outline approaches to addressing HIV more broadly, there is a need for strategies that specifically addresses migrants and travellers.
 These sub-groups have different contexts, and thus, require approaches that are considerate of their diversity.

 Where are we heading to?

 This work seeks to identify priority actions for addressing HIV among mobile and migrant communities living in and travelling to and from Australia and create an operational plan for federal and state governments, non-government organisations, community groups and research institutes to work together.
 We hope to achieve a document with consensus from organisations working in HIV that demonstrates a shared commitment to the priority actions and the activity required to address them.

-- Report on and harmonise surveillance for both migrant and mobile populations, including sexual behaviour, testing rates, notifications, and initiation of treatment
+- Inform: Report on and harmonise surveillance for both migrant and mobile populations, including sexual behaviour, testing rates, notifications, and initiation of treatment

 What are we asking for?